lesacar/sand_sim/README.md

 *linux raylib is in ./static ; windows raylib is in ./static/windows*
 ***The binary must be ran from the root git directory as ./build/physim, otherwise resources will not load***
 ### Controls are in controls.txt
+- Press SPACE to pause
+- Press 's' to toggle bloom shader on or off
 Early development stages, currently supports
 - config file **"sim.cfg"** which should be a directory above physim(.exe)\
  |-build\